X8ETr1x/x8etr1x.github.io/_posts/2024-05-09-vzw-lte-repeater-setup.md

 #### Physical Location
 - Install the GPS antenna as high up as you can outside to ensure the best signal.
 - Try to install the repeater as centrally as you can in the areas you want serviced.
 - These devices aren't PoE.
-I mean, IK guess why would they be.
+I mean, I guess why would they be.
 That would only be convenient.
 Make sure you have a 120 volt receptacle handy.

 #### Network